Hans Christian Andersen's The Little Mermaid (1975 film): Main characters

-Marina, 14 years old, is princess of the undersea kingdom and the youngest of six daughters.
+Marina, 14 years old, is a princess of the undersea kingdom and the youngest of six daughters.
 She is a blonde, sweet and beautiful mermaid and is known for having the most beautiful voice in the kingdom.
 She is curious about the human world and likes collecting items that come from the surface.
 She falls in love with a human prince and sacrifices her beautiful voice in order to be with him.